 The electric powertrain also contributes to driver comfort.
 A virtue of not being powered by explosions is the lack of harsh vibrations.
-Plus, the accelerator pedal has been mapped to encourage smooth power delivery – you really have to push to get the punch-in-the-gut acceleration EVs are known for – and that the e-tron is certainly capable of.
+Plus, the accelerator pedal has been mapped to encourage smooth power delivery—you really have to push to get the punch-in-the-gut acceleration EVs are known for, which the e-tron is certainly capable of.

-It’s disappointing, the e-tron could and should have at least had an option for complete one-pedal driving, even if it wasn’t the default setting.
+It’s disappointing, the e-tron could and should at least offer an option for complete one-pedal driving, even if it’s not the default setting.

-Thankfully, Audi hasn’t skipped out on driver assistance features – the German automaker’s implementation of this stuff happens to be one of the better ones from car companies not named Tesla.
+Thankfully, Audi hasn’t skipped out on driver assistance features—the German automaker’s implementation of this area happens to be one of the better offerings from a car company not named Tesla.

 Adaptive Cruise Assist combines adaptive cruise control and lane keeping assist into one package, and it feels very similar to Tesla’s basic Autopilot when in use.
-It will keep the e-tron centered in its lane and at a set following distance to the car in front, speed up and slow down with it, and even come to a complete stop and get back up to speed.
-Though the e-tron demands a tap of the cruise control stalk or accelerator pedal to confirm you’re still paying attention before it will resume driving if you’re stopped for more than a few seconds.
+It will keep the e-tron centered in its lane and at a set following distance to the car in front, speeding up and slowing down with it, and can even come to a complete stop and get back up to speed.
+That said, the e-tron demands a tap of the cruise control stalk or accelerator pedal to confirm you’re still paying attention before it will resume driving if you’re stopped for more than a few seconds.

 While Adaptive Cruise Assist isn’t as advanced as Autopilot, it does more than enough to nail the real killer application of these features: traffic jams.
 Stop-and-go highway traffic is the worst, most stressful kind of driving.
 It is fabulous to let the car handle the heavy lifting and relax in these situations.
 Audi is just as successful as Tesla is in taking the edge off.